-Host a 2-day seminar and workshops in Bergen, inviting participants from the Nordic / Scandinavian regions.
+Host a 2-day seminar and workshops in Bergen in collaboration with Codex Polaris, inviting participants from the Nordic / Scandinavian regions.
 To share best practice ideas – thinking about what artists’ books are and what role they can play within a library and an educational environment.
-For more information, please download the event plan.

 Invite participants from Nordic / Scandinavian countries to create works for the Librarian’s Artists’ Books exhibition, launching at UWE Bower Ashton, Bristol, UK and then touring.